Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Results

 \section{Results}

-We evaluate DEO on a diverse set of optical and multispectral segmentation, change detection, and classification datasets against state-of-the-art methods.
+We evaluate DEO on a diverse set of optical and multispectral segmentation, change detection, and classification datasets, comparing it against state-of-the-art methods.
 To more clearly differentiate methods, we specify whether they take as input multi-channel MS data or only 3-channel optical (RGB).
-Further evaluation details can be found in the Supplementary.
+Further evaluation details are available in the Supplementary.